Free TV (MENA)

-Free TV (stylized as free^{tv}) is a 24-hour Pan-Arab musical television channel owned by Nasr Mahrous and headquartered in Cairo, Egypt.
-Its main target demographic is teenagers, high school and college students and young adults.
-It has special partnerships with FreeMusic Art Production, Vevo, RedOne, Republic Records, Warner Music Group, Universal Music Group and Sony Music.
+Free TV (stylized as free^{tv}) was a 24-hour Pan-Arab musical television channel owned by Nasr Mahrous and headquartered in Cairo, Egypt.
+Its main target demographic was teenagers, high school and college students and young adults.
+It had special partnerships with FreeMusic Art Production, Vevo, RedOne, Republic Records, Warner Music Group, Universal Music Group and Sony Music.

-According to the channel's owner, it was planned that Free TV would be launched in the summer of 2014, however, it was introduced to the world in 2015, via Nilesat.
-Nasr Mahrous said also that the name of the channel was chosen in order to be similar with "FreeMusic", the name of the record label he owns.
+According to the channel's owner, Free TV was planned to launch in the summer of 2014, however, launched in 2015 via Nilesat.
+Nasr Mahrous also said that the name of the channel was chosen in order to be similar with "FreeMusic", the name of the record label he owns.

 Nasr Mahrous, owner of the channel.

-Its main objective is to combine different cultures through the language of entertainment, and to be a showcase of modern and classic Arab and international music blended together. and many other independent labels, in addition to international majors labels such as Vevo, RedOne, Republic Records, Sony, Universal and Warner Music Group.
+The channel's main objective was to combine different cultures through the language of entertainment, and to be a showcase of modern and classic Arab and international music blended together. and many other independent labels, in addition to international majors labels such as Vevo, RedOne, Republic Records, Sony, Universal and Warner Music Group.

-Free TV is rated on the top of the musical television channels in North Africa and the Middle East, for providing an exclusive, outstanding and quality content of clips and programs, and creating awareness about new talents, songs and albums from all over the Arab world.
+Free TV was rated on the top of the musical television channels in North Africa and the Middle East, for providing an exclusive, outstanding and quality content of clips and programs, and creating awareness about new talents, songs and albums from all over the Arab world.

 Programming

-Free TV airs mainly western music videos and clips of artists signed to and produced by Vevo, RedOne, Republic Records, Warner Music Group, Universal Music Group and Sony Music record label, the channel used to focus on then current music – with a heavier focus on so-called adult contemporary pop and pop rock than today, – as well as music from the channel also played some Hip Hop hits, from artists like Roddy Ricch and DaBaby., as well as many Arabic music clips produced by FreeMusic Art Production record label, that is also owned by Nasr Mahrous.
+Free TV aired mainly western music videos and clips of artists signed to and produced by Vevo, RedOne, Republic Records, Warner Music Group, Universal Music Group and Sony Music record label, the channel used to focus on then current music – with a heavier focus on so-called adult contemporary pop and pop rock than today – as well as music from the channel also played some Hip Hop hits, from artists like Roddy Ricch and DaBaby., as well as many Arabic music clips produced by FreeMusic Art Production record label, that is also owned by Nasr Mahrous.